jonunji/ClickableButtons/README.md

 * Color
 * Background Color
 * URL (the endpoint upon click)
-* Method (GET/POST)
 * Additional CSS

 ## Simple Guide
 Configuration:
 1. Go to either the live config in the Stream Manager or the Extension config page.
 2. Follow the fields to customize the buttons to your liking.
-3. For URL and method, it helps if you have an endpoint to test. (ex.
-URL: "http://localhost:3000/yourendpoint", method: GET)
+3. For URL, it helps if you have an endpoint to test. (ex.
+URL: "http://localhost:3000/yourendpoint")
 4. To visualize what the stream will look like, click in the blue area where the buttons get created to upload an image.
 5. For additional customization, fill out the css field.
 Example input: "attribute1": "value1", "attribute2" : "value2", etc.